-PEDMARK® is currently protected by methods of use patent that we exclusively licensed from OHSU that expires in the United States in 2038 and two patents owned by us that expires in 2039.
+PEDMARK® is currently protected by three patents owned by us that expires in 2039.
 Further, patents are currently pending in the United States and other territories.
-In addition, periods of marketing exclusivity for PEDMARK® may also be possible in the United States under orphan drug status and in Europe under PUMA.
+In addition, periods of marketing exclusivity for PEDMARK® have been granted in the United States under orphan drug exclusivity and in Europe under PUMA.